 Methane Drainage Licence (MDL)

 A Methane Drainage Licence is required if the operator or owner of a coalmine must capture natural gas to make the mine safe.
-Safety is a high priority for the OGA and we will consult the Coal Authority about each case to seek its advice about the safety issues that a case raises and to ensure that the operations are consistent with the Coal Authority’s own regulation of the mine.
+Safety is a high priority for the OGA, and the OGA will consult the Coal Authority about each case to seek its advice about the safety issues that a case raises, and to ensure that the operations are consistent with the Coal Authority’s own regulation of the mine.

 Each licence carries an annual charge, called a rental, set at the time of award.
 Rentals are due each year on the licence anniversary.
-Rentals are charged at an escalating rate on each square kilometre the licence covers at that date, with the exception of exploration licences which incur a flat-rate rental.
+Rentals are charged at an escalating rate on each square kilometre the licence covers at that date, with the exception of agreed Development Areas and Retention Areas, and exploration licences (XL) which incur a flat-rate rental.
 Rentals are designed to encourage licensees to decide which acreage to retain and to surrender acreage they do not want to exploit.

 Applications for Access to Land (Ancillary Rights)